-Before you install the motherboard, study the configuration of your chassis to ensure that the motherboard fits into it.
+Before you install the motherboard, study the configuration of your chassis to ensure that the motherboard fits into it

-Make sure to unplug the power cord before installing or removing the motherboard.
+Ensure that you unplug the power cord before installing or removing the motherboard.
 Failure to do so can cause you physical injury and damage motherboard components.